-Using film coefficients for air and water the temperatures are applied at the surface elements and the thermal analysis results for 3 nodes inside the concrete are compared with the measurements from DH03-01 instruments recorded at 3 different elevations including 1 [ft], 10 [ft] and 73 [ft] from the crest.
+Using film coefficients for air and water the temperatures are applied at the surface elements and the thermal analysis results for 3 nodes inside the concrete are compared with the measurements from DH03-01 instruments recorded at 3 different elevations of 6360 [ft], 6351 [ft] and 6288 [ft].
 It should be noted that the nodes were chosen to be closest to the location of DH03-01 instruments The results specially, for the 2 upper nodes, show a good match between the measured and computed temperatures besides showing stability within the first few years which vouches for the accuracy of the analysis (figure 8.1).
 Also, in this figure the results from Hatch, 2015 are presented for each of the measured elevations.
 Based on the figures, our results show closer match with the measured data.